-My current obsession is Guns of Icarus Alliance, an online co-operative game featuring flying airships.
-It’s not the sort of thing I’d usually go for as I tend to shy away from anything with a competitive edge; but after getting roped into a match at Rezzed earlier this year, I purchased a copy and have been hooked since.
-There’s something about working as part of the team, focusing on my role of repairing our vessel and listening out for their commands that’s weirdly addictive.
+My current obsession is Guns of Icarus Alliance.
+It’s not the sort of thing I’d usually play as I tend to shy away from anything competitive; but after getting roped into a match at Rezzed, I purchased a copy and have been hooked since.

 So does this obsession mean I’d make a beeline for the stand if Guns happened to be on show at the next expo I’m due to attend?
 As much as I’m enjoying it and look forward to spending a few nights each week as an Engineer, probably not.
 I might wish to visit the developer at some point to give positive feedback about their project, but it seems strange to spend time queuing up for a ten-minute session on a title I could switch on as soon as I got back home to the comfort of my own sofa.